r-vasquez/30DaysJS/Day1/README.md

 It doesn't look like a drumset but it sounds like one. :laughing:

-> Sounds samples thanks to Sampleswap.org
+> Sound samples thanks to Sampleswap.org